Coussouls de Crau

 Wildlife Ecosystems

 The steppe supports an exceptional community of dry-grassland birds rarely found elsewhere in France.
-The pin-tailed sandgrouse, at the extreme western edge of its global range, depends entirely on the Crau for its French population.
-Lesser kestrels nest in colonies in nearby buildings but hunt extensively over the reserve grasslands.
-Little bustards, stone-curlews, and calandra larks breed in the open steppe, while short-toed eagles hunt reptiles across the landscape.
+The pin-tailed sandgrouse depends entirely on the Crau for its French population, with the Crau holding the only population in continental Europe outside the Iberian peninsula.
+[1] Lesser kestrels nest in colonies in nearby buildings but hunt extensively over the reserve grasslands.
+Little bustards, stone-curlews, and calandra larks breed in the open steppe, with the Crau hosting approximately 95% of France's calandra lark population.
+Short-toed eagles hunt reptiles across the landscape.
 The reserve invertebrate fauna includes numerous endemic or rare species adapted to the unique stony substrate, and the European rabbit provides prey for several raptor species.

 Flora Ecosystems